arndff/fpl-rivals-tracker/README.md

 # Contribution

-If you notice that something doesn't work correctly, you can send me a DM on [Twitter](https://twitter.com/arndff_).
+If you have any questions or notice that something doesn't work correctly, you can send me a DM on [Twitter](https://twitter.com/arndff_).

 Good luck in beating your rivals! 😉